ehrpg/qstar/docs/character/skills.md

 ## Available Skills

 Below is a list of possible skills, provided by the Q* RPG system.
-Note, that skills in bold are usually associated - but not limited to - vessel operation.

 !!! tip "Available [Skills](#skills)"
     Like any other RPG system, Q* provides the GM and player with a set of